Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Introduction and Motivation

+Thus, the main aim of this work is to define and compare the physical features distinguishing different core types, and to trace where the physical mechanism of their formation lies.
+Compared to previous cases, we will show that, taking into account the dynamical process of gravitational collapse, a third possibility, which we denote as “\textit{steep pressure}” core, can arise.
+Moreover, we shall show how the origin of the differences is naturally linked to the type of dynamics governing the non-static process of collapse, and to the manner in which the validity of the strong energy condition (SEC) \cite{Curiel:2014zba}, a hypothesis of the singularity theorem, is violated.

-The models of non-singular gravitational collapse presented in this work are still based on the general method introduced in \cite{Bonanno:2023rzk}, which notably has an action as starting point.
-Other models of collapse, which have been recently proposed in the context of quasi-topological gravity \cite{Bueno:2024eig} and Lovelock theory \cite{Fernandes:2025eoc, Fernandes:2025fnz}, stem from a variational principle as well, but either they do not rely upon four spacetime dimensions and a finite number of free parameters, or their solutions are not asymptotically flat.
-In general, on the one hand, to derive regular BHs within a fundamental framework has proven to be a challenge \cite{Borissova:2020knn, Giacchini:2021pmr, Knorr:2022kqp, Jia:2022gzo, Borissova:2023kzq, Giacchini:2024exc}.
-For instance, those obtained from the Einstein-Hilbert action with non-linear electrodynamics as source \cite{Dymnikova:2004zc}, ultimately imply an undesirable multi-valued Lagrangian (see figure 1 in the same reference).
+In general, to derive regular BHs within a fundamental framework has proven to be a challenge \cite{Borissova:2020knn, Giacchini:2021pmr, Knorr:2022kqp, Jia:2022gzo, Borissova:2023kzq, Giacchini:2024exc}.
+For instance, on the one hand, those obtained from the Einstein-Hilbert action with non-linear electrodynamics as source \cite{Dymnikova:2004zc}, ultimately imply an undesirable multi-valued Lagrangian (see figure 1 in the same reference).
 On the other hand, when regular geometries are obtained considering the process of collapse but using equations which are not directly related to a Lagrangian, issues like the non-conservation of the total energy-momentum tensor can arise.
-For instance, this occurs in the effective model proposed in \cite{Bambi:2013caa}, where a cutoff in the energy-density is implemented at the level of the field equations only.
+Considering an example, this occurs in the effective model proposed in \cite{Bambi:2013caa}, where a cutoff in the energy-density is implemented at the level of the field equations only.
+Moreover, other models of collapse, which have been recently proposed in the context of quasi-topological gravity \cite{Bueno:2024eig} and Lovelock theory \cite{Fernandes:2025eoc, Fernandes:2025fnz}, stem from a variational principle as well, but either they do not rely upon four spacetime dimensions and a finite number of free parameters, or their solutions are not asymptotically flat.
+The models of non-singular gravitational collapse presented in this work are still based on the general method introduced in \cite{Bonanno:2023rzk}, which notably has an action as starting point, and through our study, we manage to avoid the aforementioned problems.